 The city of Chicago has more lead service water lines than any other city in the United States, with nearly 400,000 lead service lines connecting family homes and small apartment buildings to water mains.
 Corrosion of these lines may expose residents to toxic lead in drinking water, which even in small concentrations can result in developmental problems in children and contribute to health complications in adults.
 The magnitude of this problem was recently acknowledged by the local government when Chicago Mayor Lori Lightfoot announced the first phase of the Lead Service Line Replacement Program in September 2020.
 The program, which is estimated to cost 8.5 billion USD and take multiple decades to complete, should prioritize those communities that observe the highest risk of lead exposure and allocate resources accordingly.

-We drew on a range of housing assessment, demographic, and socioeconomic variables to train classification algorithms—namely, logistic regression, random forests, and linear support vector classification models—that predict high lead exposure at the census block group level in the city of Chicago.
-Across all our models, we used recall as the main evaluation metric, as our objective given the context of this project was to minimize false negatives.
+We drew on a range of housing assessment, demographic, and socioeconomic variables to train classification algorithms—namely, logistic regression, random forests, and linear support vector classification models—that predict high lead exposure at the census block group level in the City of Chicago.
+Across all our models, we used recall as the main evaluation metric as our objective given that the goal of this project is to identify block groups that contain elevated levels of lead in residential water.
+We chose this metric because the long-term consequences of elevated lead exposure to children and vulnerable individuals are devastating, and are estimated to be above $200 billion.
+In other words, we are more concerned about false negatives, where the models fail to identify block groups with elevated lead results, than we are about false positives, where the models incorrectly predict that a block group has elevated lead results when in fact it does not.
 [Insert blurb on the best models and feature importance].
 Ultimately, our analysis reveals machine learning algorithms can provide insight into which Chicago communities may face the highest risk for lead exposure through lead service lines and may be used to inform the city’s strategy as it launches the Lead Service Line Replacement Program in Summer 2021.